To tell the story, it has to be started from mid 2002.

 I was then a real unemployed dad.
 The feeling was acutely painful.
 My previous boss was kindly taking me back but I knew there were only two months away from the shut-down date of 31st August.

-.
+I think this was when the miracle began to cut in.
 On 18th July, when I was preparing to leave the office, my friend called me asking if I would be interested in teaching new immigrants the basics of everything about New Zealand.
 She told me she was already involved in that job, and she knew the company was still taking in more program advisers to meet the rapid growing enrollments.
 "OF COURSE I AM INTERESTED!"
 I yelled into the phone.
 So she gave me the contact phone and e-mail address of the head of education of that company.

 After I came back home, I went straight to the computer instead of having tea first after work.
 I brought up a blank e-mail compose page on the screen and started typing a proper message stating how I got his e-mail address, what I intended for, what I could do, and why I should be granted an interview.
 Also attached my CV.
 Checked spelling and then clicked SEND.
 I felt totally relieved when I came to the dinning table for dinner, and also could not believe that I had asked for an interview in an aggressive way in the e-mail.